datopian/tech.datopian.com/next-gen/README.md

 ## Classic to Next Gen

 CKAN classic: monolithic architecture -- everything is one big python application.
-Extension is done at code level and "compiled in" at compile/run-time (i.e. you end up with one bigger docker file).
+Extension is done at code level and "compiled in" at compile/run-time (i.e. you end up with one big docker file).

 CKAN Next Gen: decoupled, service-oriented -- services connected by network calls.
 Extension is done by adding new services,